Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/develop-runtimes.md

-# Develop Runtimes
+# Develop a custom runtime

-Sometimes you have to use technology that we are not supporting yet or you need more flexibility and you want to implement your own runtime.
-It may seem frightening at first glance, but it's actually not that difficult.
-Serving is designed to abstract it's guts from model users and runtime developers.
+Sometimes our runtime images aren't flexible enough, in that case you might want implement one yourself.

 The key things you have to know to write your own runtime are:

 * Knowing how to implement a predefined gRPC service for a dedicated language;
 * Understanding our contracts' protobufs to describe entry points, such as inputs and outputs;